Why do customers abandon payments?

-- On pages with a short path to the checkout modal, abandonment rates can be pretty high, because it's extremely easy for the customer to load the checkout modal in a few clicks as they explore the page.
-A Payment Page, for example, could have high abandonment rates due to the fact that it takes only a few clicks to trigger the checkout modal.
+- On pages with a short path to the checkout modal, abandonment rates can be pretty high.
+That's because it's easy for the customer to load the checkout in a few clicks.
+Payment Pages can have high abandonment rates because it takes only one click to get to the checkout.

 - Customers might abandon because they don't yet feel ready to buy.
 This might be as a result of an objection that emerges in their mind at the last moment.